 The ILR Curriculum

-No two ILR students have identical academic programs.
-While ILR sets well-defined guidelines, you will have the freedom to make the program your own by drawing on the diversity of courses offered.
-General electives and courses to satisfy the distribution requirements can be taken at any time during the four years.
+No two students have identical academic programs.
+While ILR sets well-defined guidelines, you will have the freedom to make the program your own by drawing on the diversity of courses offered and pursuing a range of internship, independent research, and study abroad opportunities.

 To earn the Cornell Bachelor of Science degree in Industrial and Labor Relations, you need to successfully complete 120 credits.
 This includes work done while on an approved credit internship or study abroad program.
 A typical four-year program is outlined on the curriculum page.